rhit-netsos/netsec-public/docs/labs/lab3.md

   }
 }
 ```
-This piece of code check if a TCP packet has been detected, and then computes
+This piece of code checks if a TCP packet has been detected, and then computes
 its checksum value.
 However, if the packet contains both `PUSH` and `ACK`
 flags, we will check for the specific trigger using `is_triggered` and then
-launch the attacker using `hijack_tcp_connection`.
+launch the attack using `hijack_tcp_connection`.

 The function `is_triggered` and `hijack_tcp_connection` can be found in the
 `hijack_conn.c` file.
 This is where you will add your code.
 I have already